-You can apply to manage any width of margin you like, so long as the required minimum width from the top of the bank is met along the entire length of the margin.
+You can apply to manage any width of margin you like, so long as the required minimum width from the top of the bank is met along the margin (any areas found to be less than the minimum width will be removed with penalty).
 Your payment will be calculated on a hectarage basis by measuring the eligible area, i.e. the area beyond the GAEC / GBR two-metre strip at the top of the bank and up to the maximum eligible width of 18 metres.

-Your margin can also vary in width along its length, so long as the required minimum width from the top of the bank is met along the entire length of the margin.
+Your margin can also vary in width along its length, so long as the required minimum width from the top of the bank is met along the entire margin (any areas found to be less than the minimum width will be removed with penalty).
 For example, you can manage a wider margin at one point to intercept a known overland flow pathway and have a narrower margin elsewhere.
 You will be paid for the eligible area of the margin.